-You can get free guidance from the government and some pension providers.
+You can get free guidance from government-backed services and some pension providers.
 Here are some of the organisations you can book a phone call or face-to-face appointment with:

 Why take financial guidance?

-And because it's free, you can take guidance as a ‘no regrets’ introduction to any issues you’ll deal with when making decisions about your pension planning.
+And because it's free, you can take guidance as a ‘no regrets’ introduction to any issues you’ll deal with when making decisions about your financial planning.